 CompuWorks Partners with Berkshire County Arc to Provide Workplace Training Opportunities for Adults with Disabilities

-Pittsfield, MA (September 14, 2017) – CompuWorks—a managed service provider (MSP) that provides IT services to small and medium size businesses—today announced it is continuing its partnership with Berkshire County Arc—a nonprofit that serves children and adults with Autism, developmental disabilities and brain injuries—to provide paid internship opportunities through the organization’s Advantage Employee Network (AEN).
+Pittsfield, MA (September 14, 2017) – CompuWorks—a managed service provider (MSP) that provides IT services to small and medium-sized businesses announced it is continuing its partnership with Berkshire County Arc, a nonprofit that serves children and adults with Autism, developmental disabilities and brain injuries, to provide paid internship opportunities through the organization’s Advantage Employee Network (AEN).

 AEN is the employment division of Berkshire County Arc that connects older teens and adults with disabilities and companies that provide internship opportunities for workplace training and experience.
 The program’s goal is to help individuals with disabilities achieve a higher level of independence by facilitating their transition into the working world and equipping them with employable skills and interpersonal relationship coaching.

-CompuWorks opened their doors to BCArc mentees to explore the world of IT and show them how learning technical skills could provide opportunities that exceeded even their own expectations.
+CompuWorks opened its doors to BCArc mentees to explore the world of IT and show them how learning technical skills could provide opportunities that exceeded even their own expectations.

 “They asked us if we could find a place for a young man who loved computers,” said Joe Andrews, Vice President of Operations of CompuWorks.
 “We want to be more than just a technology company—and have always been involved in the community.
 So we brought him on and it was the best decision we could’ve made for everyone involved.”

 Jesse, a 19-year-old high school student was the first AEN-sponsored intern at CompuWorks.
 When he started, he was always accompanied by an employment trainer to ensure he remained in his comfort zone.
 As he progressed with the mentorship of the CompuWorks team, he gradually became more confident, eventually shedding his mentor and even accompanying technicians on local appointments.